-5.9 Cancellation of Enrolment
+5.9 Termination of Enrolment

-Only the Principal may cancel the enrolment of a student.
-The appropriate Head of Junior School or Head of Senior School may make a recommendation to the Principal arising out of an investigation into a Red Level: High Level Unacceptable Behaviour.
-The Head of Junior School or Head of Senior School may offer a family the opportunity to withdraw their child before this decision is made.
+Only the Principal may terminate the enrolment of a student.
+The appropriate Head of Junior School or Head of Secondary School may make a recommendation to the Principal arising out of an investigation into a Red Level: High Level Unacceptable Behaviour.
+The Head of Junior School or Head of Secondary School may offer a family the opportunity to withdraw their child before this decision is made.

-5.10 Procedure on Cancellation of Enrolment
+5.10 Procedure on Termination of Enrolment

-Where it is decided that a student's enrolment is to be terminated, the College must inform the student and the student's parents or carers in person, and after that by giving notice in writing:
+If it is deemed that a student's enrolment is to be terminated, the College must inform the student and the student's parents or carers in person and after that by giving notice in writing: